-The SNHS, Inc. comprehensive community assessment was completed in 2020.
-The data collected and reported for the comprehensive was largely gathered pre-pandemic.
+The SNHS, Inc. comprehensive community assessment was completed in 2023.

 Annually, SNHS, Inc. reviews and updates the community assessment to reflect any significant changes in the community.

 Availability of publicly funded preschool:

 New Hampshire does not fund any public preschool at this time with the exception of classrooms designed to service children who have been identified with educational disabilities.